marius-wieschollek/passwords-legacy/README.md

 # Passwords
 #### For NextCloud 12
-#### Please note that this fork of Fallon Turner ownCloud App simply focuses on NextCloud compatibility
+#### This is a fork of the Passwords App from Fallon Turner.
+If focuses on the compatibility with NextCloud as well as with the API of the original APP
 ##### 2015-2017, Fallon Turner <fcturner@users.noreply.github.com>
 ##### 2017, Marius Wieschollek <marius-wieschollek@users.noreply.github.com>
 Available in 25 languages: